 If you are on a regular exchange transfusion programme, this will continue as normal throughout the pregnancy.
-Your team may recommend that you start on an exchange transfusion programme during pregnancy, based on your medical and obstetric history.

 If you become anaemic during the pregnancy, you may need a top-up blood transfusion to increase your number of healthy red blood cells.
-Your team will arrange this for you.
+Your haematology team will arrange this for you.